antalbalint97/Alistat/README.md

 # Alistat Project
 # Overview
-The Recipe Project is a data-driven project that scrapes, cleans, analyzes recipe data to gain insights about ingredients, nutritional values, and costs.
-The project is structured to facilitate data collection, database management, and machine learning applications.
+Alistat is a data-driven project that analyzes Hungarian gastroculture using large-scale recipe and ingredient data scraped from nosalty.hu.
+The project combines over 70,000 recipes and 1,500 unique ingredients with detailed nutritional information to explore trends, build a recipe cost estimation model using daily price data from the Hungarian Competition Authority, and eventually develop a lightweight interactive dashboard with Streamlit.
+Future goals include implementing a recommendation system and experimenting with custom health and cost metrics.

 # Project Structure
 ```recipe_project/